 Anyhow, hope this helps relax your nerves if you’re dealing with the graph.php issue and if you know the reason why my other 3 issues are happening, please feel free to chime in.

-After a recent experience of mine with some SEO related service questions, I wanted to put together a few thoughts on SEO services, tactics and maybe put some of your minds at ease… if you’re trying to find the secret ingredient to SEO success, you might like to read this.
+After a recent experience of mine with some SEO related service questions, I wanted to put together a few thoughts on SEO services, tactics and maybe put some of your minds at ease… both for people who provide SEO, people who do SEO package reviews like me, and users of SEO.
+If you’re trying to find the secret ingredient to SEO success, you might like to read this.
 Please note this is an updated posting, the tutorial has been moved from the old host.

 You’ve probably seen the emails… a company in India is a leading SEO specialist, and for a monthly fee ranging from $100 a month to over $1000 will perform some SEO magic on your website, making you more visible, higher ranked on keywords, increased PR and even possibly a better lover!
 You’ve been busting your head trying to figure out what these guys are doing that you’re not…? your site has been stagnant and after a couple of months of work, you’re not really getting anywhere.
 So what the HECK are these guys doing that’s you’re not?
 What secret recipe are they using that will yield the amazing results you’ve been after but have failed to produce?
 What do they know that I don’t?!

 The answer is likely… nothing.
 And here lies the trap, and likely leads to the most common SEO mistakes most of us have fallen prey to at some point.